industrial-edge/Apache-Kafka-Connector/README.md

 Provide a Apache Kafka Broker (see [Prerequisites](#prerequisites)) that is accessible for the Industrial Edge Device over the network

-Use e.g. IE Flow Creator to verify data exchange to and from Apache Kafka Broker.
+Use e.g. Flow Creator to verify data exchange to and from Apache Kafka Broker.

 ![Test](./docs/graphics/test.png)